How do you explain to your daughter how to vet sources?

-Well, climate change is huge, and would include the potential for everything from island nations flooding to the future loss of the maple syrup industry from the continental United States.
-Once you’ve eiiminated climate change and medicine, what I think you have left is space exploration.
+Well, climate change is huge and would include the potential for everything from island nations flooding to the future loss of the maple syrup industry from the continental United States.
+Once you’ve eliminated climate change and medicine, what I think you have left is space exploration.
 It has very often answered many questions for answers here on earth, including those two topics.

 What’s been the most surprising world change in your lifetime?